argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Think of integration with `tmux` specifically, or other ways to open new shell windows in general.
     Use `tmux` integration (built-in optional feature).

-*   Extend EnvMock to help testing on external project side.
-    Basically, the main one is a mock to ensure some function is called (although, that's easily done without EnvMock).

 *   Make operation to dump entire server config for support (without going to the server).